 When Are Heads Used and Why?

 Some rings have a basic design that is cast up to be modified with heads after it is cast.
+The engagement ring style to the left can set any size or shape of gemstone.
+It is this versatility that makes using heads in jewelry design popular.

 The Perfect Scenario for a Re-Tip